github/docs/content/sponsors/sponsoring-open-source-contributors/sponsoring-an-open-source-contributor.md

 ## Tax information

-As a sponsor, you acknowledge that we may disclose to the owner of each account you sponsor the following limited information about your sponsorship payments to the account, since the inception of the Sponsors Program:
+As a sponsor, you acknowledge that we may disclose to the owner of each account you sponsor the following limited information about your sponsorship payments to the account, since the inception of the Sponsors Program:-

 - Transaction date
 - Amount paid